While prepaid cards are a great choice for some, there are times when it’s not your best option. Here are five times to just say no to prepaid cards.

 If you’re looking to improve your credit score, prepaid cards won’t help–at least not directly.

 The most important driver for a higher score is to pay your debts and pay them timely.
 So a credit card or car loan paid like clockwork can help increase your score.
+And there are credit cards available even for bad-credit borrowers.
 With a prepaid card though, you’re using your own money.
 There’s no debt involved.
 So, prepaid cards don’t report to the credit bureaus and using them won’t increase your score.

 But the opposite is also true.
 If you miss that car payment or pay your credit card late, your credit score will suffer.